JuliaImages/ImageInTerminal.jl/README.md

 ### Enable and disable

 If you want to temporarily disable this package, you can call `ImageInTerminal.disable_encoding()`.
-To restore the encoding functionality with `ImageInTerminal.enable_encoding()`.
+To restore the encoding functionality use `ImageInTerminal.enable_encoding()`.

 ## Troubleshooting

-If you see out of place horizontal lines in your Image it means that your font displays the utilized unicode block-characters in an unfortunate way.
+If you see out of place horizontal lines in your Image it means that your font displays the unicode block-characters in an unfortunate way.
 Try changing font or reducing your terminal's line-spacing.
 If your font is Source Code Pro, update to the latest version.
+It is recommended to use the [JuliaMono](https://juliamono.netlify.app) font.

 <!-- URLS -->